-This peanut sauce gets it’s spice from red curry paste.
+Red curry paste is the ingredient that brings the spice to the sauce.
 It’s easy to adjust the amount of spice to your accommodate your own spice tolerance.
 I think one tablespoon is a good starting point.
 I like a lot of spice so I use about two tablespoons of curry paste.
 If you don’t want it too spicy, start off with 1-2 teaspoons and add more as needed.
-I also use fish sauce in my recipe for a more authentic Thai taste, but feel free to substitute soy sauce if you don’t have fish sauce.
+This recipe uses fish sauce for a more authentic Thai taste, but feel free to substitute vegan fish sauce, soy sauce or your favorite alternative if you follow a vegan or plant-based diet.

 - 1 Tbls. red curry paste (adjust amount to your taste preferences)